chacehoo/IFEEL/OneDrive - Nexus365/0_PycharmProjects/MyPackage/IFEEL/README.md

 * **Acknowledgement**: This work was financially supported by the UK Engineering and Physical Sciences Research Council (EPSRC) under grant (EP/S030131/1) of [AMIDINE](https://www.amidine.net/).

 ## 💬 About IFEEL:
-(1) This Python package (i.e., IFEEL) aims to help energy data analysts to easily extract interpretable features of daily electricity profiles for further machine learning purpose.
+(1) This Python package (i.e., IFEEL) aims to help energy data analysts to readily extract interpretable features of daily electricity profiles from a physical perspective for further machine learning purpose such as feature-based PCA, clustering, classification, and regression.

 (2) Two PY files (.py) are included in the IFEEL package, including *ifeel_transformation.py* and *ifeel_extraction.py*.

-(3) Two types of features can be extracted by using this package: 13 global features (GF) and 8 peak-period features (PF).
+(3) Two types of features can be extracted by using this package: 13 global features (GFs) and 8 peak-period features (PFs).

-(4) The 13 global features are extracted based on raw time-series data, while the 8 peak-period features are extracted based on symbolic representation of time series.
+(4) The global features are extracted based on raw time-series data, while the peak-period features are extracted based on symbolic representation of time series.
 The feature extraction process is performed by calling the functions in *ifeel_extraction.py*.

 (5) For fast peak-period feature extraction, Symbolic Aggregate approXimation (SAX) representation is first used to transform the time-series numerical patterns into alphabetical words.
 The feature transformation process is performed by calling the functions in *ifeel_transformation.py*.
 More details about SAX approach can be found in Ref [2] and Ref [3].